Neebing: Geography

+Little Trout Bay (petite baie trout in French) of Lake Superior is protected as a conservation area.
+Anglers visit all year round, including ice fishing in winter.
+The area has picnic facilities and hiking trails with look-outs.

 Communities

-The municipality includes the communities of Cloud Bay, Jarvis River, Moose Hill, Scoble West and Wamsley.
+The municipality includes the communities of Cloud Bay, Jarvis River, Moose Hill, Scoble West, and Wamsley.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Neebing had a population of 2241 living in 942 of its 1205 total private dwellings, a change of from its 2016 population of 2055.
 With a land area of 873.78 km2, it had a population density of in 2021.